 2. Get away from the highway and you’ll see lower gas prices.

-Gas stations located conveniently near highway exits have been known to set their fuel prices higher than stations that are a little farther out.
+Gas stations located conveniently near highway exits have been known to set their fuel prices higher than stations a little farther out.

 First of all, if you’re driving into a downtown area, it can be tough to even find a gas station!

 Gas stations’ prices are changing all the time, and the place with the lowest gas prices last week might not be the winner this week.
-These popular apps monitor gas stations and the cost of gas like The Krazy Coupon Lady app monitors your favorite stores.
+These popular apps monitor gas stations and the cost of gas like The Krazy Coupon Lady app monitors sale prices at your favorite stores.

-Find a participating station with the app, and take a photo of your fuel receipt (or “check in” on the app to automatically submit your receipt) and get up to $0.25 per gallon back in cash, redeemable by PayPal, e-gift card or bank transfer.
+Find a participating station with the app, take a photo of your fuel receipt (or “check in” on the app to automatically submit your receipt) and get up to $0.25 per gallon back in cash, redeemable by PayPal, e-gift card, or bank transfer.
 Even better, use coupon code KCL20 to save an additional $0.20 per gallon on your first fill-up.

 6. Fill up at a station that’s not too busy so you get cooler, denser gas.

 Cooler, denser gasoline performs better than hotter gas, so try to fill up at a less busy, mom-and-pop station.
 The gas stays in the underground tank longer and has time to cool down.